amcknight/chatrpg/Roadmap.md

 Subject to drastic changes

 ### Version 0.2
-- Pop up browser source for game events
+- Fights joinable
+- Fights display all players and rivals
+- Can't fight or join if you've queued or joined a fight

+### Version 0.3
 - Players have stats
-- Locations exist
-- Enter and exit locations

-### Version 0.3
+- Fights actually run
-- Fight enemies based on Location
+- Fight displayed
 - Heal at Home
+- Death brings you home

+## Version 0.4
+- Equipment
+- Can switch Jobs
 - Trade and Equip Items
 - Buy Items from Home Location
-- Can switch Jobs
-- Players have Items, Equipment, Gold
+- Consumables usable

 ### Beyond
+- Talk to NPCs
 - Change your Autobattle rules
-- Fight in Groups when in same location
-- See the fights as Browser Source pop-up
+- In town sparring